jnozzi/cocoadev.com/SiteContent/General/AbortHandlerStdC.markdown

 ----

 It's ok for GUI apps if it's controlled.
-For example, Cocoa's exceptions system (both the old [[NSException]] stuff and the new @try/@throw stuff) are built using setjmp and longjmp.
+For example, Cocoa's exceptions system (both the old General/NSException stuff and the new @try/@throw stuff) are built using setjmp and longjmp.

 Given that, the solution sounds pretty easy, depending on how the physics stuff gets called.
 If you're calling it from Cocoa code, wrap every call in a @try block.
 Then your abort handler can just throw an exception, which you can catch and handle in a sane manner.
 The warnings about inconsistent state and leaks still apply, but you can at the very least safely throw up an alert and exit nicely.